Meet the Staff

 Musser Gap Conservation Director

-Mike manages the day-to-day activities at Shaver’s Creek’s Musser Gap Greenway property.
-In this role, he works with volunteers; university faculty, staff, and students; neighboring landowners; community organizations; local nonprofits; and local and state government agencies to manage the site for passive recreation, water quality, interdisciplinary research, student and public education, and ecological resilience.
-He is passionate about creating ways to protect the unique regional ecology and connect the community to those invaluable natural spaces.
+Mike manages the day-to-day activities and coordinates projects at Shaver’s Creek’s Musser Gap Greenway property.
+In this role, he works with volunteers, neighboring landowners, community organizations, local and state agencies, and university faculty, staff, and students to manage the site for recreation, water conservation, interdisciplinary research, education, and ecological resilience.
+He is passionate about protecting our regional ecology and connecting the community to our many unique natural spaces.

-Mike earned his bachelor’s degree in environmental biology from Kutztown University of Pennsylvania and studies forest resource management at Penn State.
+Mike earned his bachelor’s degree in environmental biology from Kutztown University of Pennsylvania and studied forest resource management at Penn State.
 His work experience includes stints on several farms, habitat restoration projects, and ecological research teams.
-Mike and his wife live in northern Huntingdon County and enjoy hiking, biking, birdwatching, reading, and a few dozen other activities.
+Mike and his wife live in northern Huntingdon County and enjoy hiking, biking, birdwatching, reading, and countless other hobbies.

 Nature Name: Bud